SCHEDULE OF EVENTS

 • Location: Clinics will meet at crag parking lots.
 Please check your email for more information from your instructors.

 Clinics have limited spots and are for registered participants only.
 You are responsible for getting to your clinic meet up location.
-Meetup locations will be sent via email directly from your instructor/guide team.
+Meeting locations will be sent via email directly from your instructor/guide team.
 Make sure you sign up for a stewardship project near your clinic location!!!

 • Location: crag of your choice!